-- The main difference between the manor and the castle consists of the fact that the former is smaller in the inside and has less important fortifications.
+- The main difference between the manor and the castle consists of the fact that the former is smaller on the inside and has less important fortifications.

 - These were fortified and were restructured in the following centuries according to various styles.
-In fact, they became the symbol of a family’s wealth and status, rather than a defence system.
+In time, they became the symbol of a family’s wealth and status, rather than a defence system.

-- A perfect example of Medieval English manor is the Gainsborough Old Hall.
+- A perfect example of a Medieval English manor is the Gainsborough Old Hall.

 History and architecture

 In general, the manor was the dwelling of a feudal lord, and if the lord was the owner of several manors, he only inhabited it occasionally.
 Sometimes an administrator or seneschal was appointed to control and manage the stately property.
 The ordinary administration was delegated to a bailiff or a reeve.